mcbarb/spring-boot-mysql-rest-api-tutorial/Readme.md

 You can test them using postman or any other rest client.

+Note that each note shall receive a body with title and content as a JSON.
 ## Learn more

 You can find the tutorial for this application on my blog -